-The policy has been reviewed in line with the recently published DfE guidance document 'Careers guidance and access for education and training providers - Statutory guidance for governing bodies, school leaders and school staff.
-(DfE, October 2018) and 'Careers Strategy' - making the most of everyone's skills and talents' (December 2017).
+The policy has been reviewed in line with the recently published DfE guidance document 'Careers guidance and access for education and training providers - Statutory guidance for schools and guidance for further education colleges and sixth form colleges.
+(DfE, January 2023).